ilyessou/argouml/src_new/README_COMPILE.txt

 This document shortly describes how to compile the ArgoUML sources after you downloaded them.
 There is more information in the file build.xml.

-(This file was last updated by $Author$ on $Date$.)
-Disclamer:
-  For the last two years, the recommendation has been to download from cvs if you intend to build from source.
-For that reason this procedure is not that well tested.
-If you verify that it works, please let us know so that this text can be updated.

 At the bottom of this page you will find how to compile under Netbeans 3.x

 First, you need to get Java installed.
 The easiest way to check that is to get a command line and type java.
 A list of options should appear.

-At the moment you can build with JDK 1.4 and JDK 5.0.
-Set the JAVA_HOME environment variable to where Java is installed on your disk.
-For example under Windows: set JAVA_HOME=C:\j2sdk_nb\j2sdk1.4.2
+At the moment JDK1.4 is best for Argo, but 1.3 works also.
+Please do set the JAVA_HOME environment variable to where Java is installed on your disk.
-(Using cygwin there has been some ant problem when this includes spaces.
-If you encounter it too, try moving the jdk to somewhere without a space.)
+For example under windoze:
+  set JAVA_HOME=C:\jdk1.3.1

 Then, you need at least ANT 1.2 (http://jakarta.apache.org) installed.
 Ant 1.4.1 works as well.